pags/engine.js/README.md

 #### `registerStoreForKey({ key, store })`

 Register a key to be backed by a specific store.
-By default, all keys are backed by the default memory store (JS heap).
+By default, all keys are backed by the memory store (JS heap).

 Will return `this` for chaining.